axanthos/orange3-textable/docs/doc/variety.rst

 indicate if the widget should consider the isolated segments or the *n--grams*.
 Finally, the **Weigh by frequency** checkbox allows the user to enable the weighing of the units by their frequency (thus the perplexity measure rather than the variety).
+Checking the **Dynamically adjust subsample size** box permits a more robust variety estimation.
+This calculation uses the RMSP subsample size adjustment method described in Xanthos and Guex 2015.

 In the **Categories** section, the **Measure diversity per category** checkbox triggers the calculation of the average diversity by category.
 The